FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/css_cluster_v1.html.markdown

 * `vpc_id` -
   (Required)
   VPC ID, which is used for configuring cluster network.
 Changing this parameter will create a new resource.

 * `subnet_id` -
   (Required)
   Subnet ID.
-All instances in a cluster must have the same subnets and security groups.
+All instances in a cluster must have the same subnet which should be configured with a *DNS address*.
   Changing this parameter will create a new resource.

 * `security_group_id` -
   (Required)
   Security group ID.
-All instances in a cluster must have the same subnets and security groups.
+All instances in a cluster must have the same security group.
   Changing this parameter will create a new resource.

 The `volume` block supports:

 * `size` -
   (Required)
-  Volume size, which must be a multiple of 4 and 10.
+  Specifies volume size in GB, which must be a multiple of 4 and 10.
   Changing this parameter will create a new resource.

 * `volume_type` -
   (Required)
-  COMMON: Common I/O. The SATA disk is used.
-HIGH: High I/O.
-  The SAS disk is used.
-ULTRAHIGH: Ultra-high I/O. The solid-state drive (SSD) is used.
+  Specifies the volume type.
+Supported value: "COMMON": The SATA disk is used; "HIGH": The SAS disk is used; "ULTRAHIGH": The solid-state drive (SSD) is used.
   Changing this parameter will create a new resource.

 The `backup_strategy` block supports: